iCOPE Digital Screening

 The collection of data across sites enables summary data to be monitored and reported to inform service need.
 In addition, patient data can be collected over time (longitudinal) to inform changes in clinical status (monitor progress/treatment outcomes).

-Availability in other languages
+Availability in other languages and cultural adaptions

 The iCOPE Platform is currently available in twelve languages: